uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 ### Chat online

-<span style="text-decoration:underline;"></span>Contact Get into
+Contact Get into
 Teaching’s live online chat service between 8.30am and 5pm, Monday to Friday.

 ### Speak on the phone

-Speak to a teacher training adviser on the phone by calling freephone
+Speak to a teacher training adviser on the phone by calling freephone 0800 389 2501 between 8.30am and 5pm, Monday to Friday.
-<span style="text-decoration:underline;">0800 389 2501 </span>between
-8.30am and 5pm, Monday to Friday.

 ### Find an event near you